cloudmercato/awesome-benchmark/README.rst

   racks the route packets taken from an IP network on their way to a given host.
 - `tcptraceroute <https://linux.die.net/man/1/tcptraceroute>`_:
   traceroute implementation using TCP packets.
+- `paris-traceroute <https://paris-traceroute.net/index.html>`_: Paris traceroute is a new version of the well-known network diagnosis and measurement tool.
+It addresses problems caused by load balancers with the initial implementation of traceroute.
+- `dublin-traceroute <https://github.com/insomniacslk/dublin-traceroute>`_: Dublin Traceroute is a NAT-aware multipath traceroute tool.

 HTTP
 ----